-where $\sigma{r\phi}$ denotes the impact parameter resolution, p the track momentum, and θ the polar track angle.
+where $\sigma{r\phi}$ denotes the impact parameter resolution, p the track momentum, and $\theta$ the polar track angle.
 The first term describes the intrinsic resolution of the vertex detector in the absence of multiple scattering and is independent of the track parameters, while the second term reflects the effects of multiple scattering.
-The parameters $a=5~\mu\mathrm{m}$ and $b=10~\mu\mathrm{m}\cdot\mathrm{GeV}$ are taken as the design values for the CEPC vertex detector.
+The parameters $a=5~\mu m$ and $b=10~\mu m\cdot GeV$ are taken as the design values for the CEPC vertex detector.
 The main physics performance goals can be achieved with a three concentric cylinders of double-layer pixelated vertex detector with the following characteristics:

-- Single-point resolution of the first layer better than 3 μm; - Material budget below 0.15% X0 per layer; - First layer located close to the beam pipe at a radius of 16 mm, with a material budget of $0.15\% X_0$ for the beam pipe; - Detector occupancy not exceeding 1%.
+- Single-point resolution of the first layer better than 3 μm; - Material budget below 0.15% X0 per layer; - First layer located close to the beam pipe at a radius of 16 mm, with a material budget of 0.15% X0 for the beam pipe; - Detector occupancy not exceeding 1%.

-The power consumption of the sensors and readout electronics should be kept below 50 mW/cm2, if the detector is air cooled.
+The power consumption of the sensors and readout electronics should be kept below 50 mW/cm, if the detector is air cooled.
 The readout time of the pixel sensor needs to be shorter than 10 μs, to minimize event accumulation from consecutive bunch crossings.
 The radiation tolerance requirements, which are critical for the innermost detector layer, are driven by the beam-related backgrounds as described in Chapter 9.